 Posts Tagged ‘Carine Roitfeld’

-If you put a gun to my head (please don’t) and forced me to choose between living in a hotel, Eloise-ish, and living in my lovely FLA home surrounded by all my lovely, cherished stuff (armoires plural full of beauty products, ten zillion art books, a towering stack of fashion mags…not to mention my husband, daughter and precious meow-meows), there is zero question which one I would choose.
+If you put a gun to my head (please don’t) and forced me to choose between living in a hotel, Eloise-ish, and dwelling in my lovely FLA home surrounded by all my lovely, cherished stuff (armoires plural full of beauty products, ten zillion art books, a towering stack of fashion mags…not to mention my husband, daughter and precious meow-meows), there is zero question which one I would choose.

 The hotel, baby.